 Margot’s philosophy on food and cooking is rooted in the cultures of southern France and Italy.
 She enjoys the sturdy flavors of peasant cookery where cuisine is pure, uncomplicated, seasonally based & ingredient driven.
 Her cooking style is personal and features food that you can be comfortable with.
 Margot is not looking to reinvent food but to reintroduce it in a personal & uncomplicated way.

-When not working, Margot enjoys traveling, cycling, gardening and spending time with her partner, their son and their dogs in their home in the East Nashville neighborhood of Inglewood.
+When not working, Margot enjoys traveling, cycling, gardening and spending time with her wife Heather, their two year old son Jacob and their dogs in their home in the East Nashville neighborhood of Inglewood.